PlPt/phpApiFrame/README.md

 # phpApiFrame
-Simple php skript which allows you to create simple and comfortable PHP Rest APIs with support of errorHandling
+Simple php skript which allows you to create simple and comfortable PHP Rest APIs with support of errorHandling.
+Detailed description follows...